Creating Test Suite

 2. User-Defined Fields

-Add details to the user defined fields.
+Add details to user-defined fields.
 Manage User-Defined fields from Customization.

 Linking a platform is mandatory for test suite runs.
 By default, the systems assigsn "No Platform" to all new test suites.
 You can add platforms from the Platforms tab in Projects.